mahbod-afarin/NAND-Gate-Design-in-RTL-Logic-and-Impact-of-Up-Pull-Resistor/README.md

-# NAND Gate Design in RTL Logic and Impact of Up-Pull Resistor
+## Task 1: NAND Gate Design in RTL Logic and Impact of Up-Pull Resistor

 - First, using the **Encounter_IC** tool, design a **NAND gate** in RTL logic and verify its functionality.
 - Then, apply necessary changes to examine the impact of an **Up-Pull resistor** on: